asahala/BabyLemmatizer/README.md

 -->

 # Citations
-If you use BabyLemmatizer for annotating your data or training new models, please cite the following 2023 paper:
+If you use BabyLemmatizer for annotating your data or training new models, please cite [Sahala and Lindén 2023](https://www.ancientnlp.com/alp2023/accepted_papers/proceedings.pdf):

 ```
 @inproceedings{sahala2023babylemmatizer,